xTremeLektro/serendipityinspirev2/blueprint.md

 - **Remove Image Field from Blog Edit Page:** Removed the image upload field from the blog edit page.
 - **Display Published Date:** Added the published date to the blog edit page.
+- **Generate New Post Button:** Added a button to the blog admin page to trigger an n8n webhook to generate a new post, with a confirmation modal.